 - Our e-blast communication process is used to inform members about what is happening in our Association.
 This includes newsletters and specific event reminders.
 All members are welcome to contribute articles for our Newsletter, as deemed suitable by the Directors.

-- The Board Directors work hard to facilitate events where members can socialize and enjoy themselves.
-Annual events include a Spring Luncheon, a Christmas breakfast.
+- The Board of Director works hard to facilitate events where members can socialize and enjoy themselves.
+Annual events include a Spring Luncheon and a Christmas Breakfast.
 Monthly pub lunches in Burnaby are planned throughout the year.
 These events are well attended and the food has been commendably good.
 Suggestions for future social events are always welcomed.

 - We provide a wealth of information to questions that our members ask.
 ‘Where do I find a good plumber?’, ‘My doctor has retired, now what do I do?’, ‘I’m downsizing from a house to an apartment - HELP!’
 Well, we are here to HELP!
 Our membership is a diverse group of individuals with a wide range of life skills; if we don’t know the answer, there is someone out there within e-blast reach who will.
 This is what we mean by being ‘connected’.